 - Keith Richards cannot be killed by conventional weapons.
 As Robin Williams said about him:

-- Graham Chapman.
-According to the other Pythons, he would sit around during their writing sessions sipping what everyone thought at the time was a large glass of water.
+- According to the other Pythons, he would sit around during their writing sessions sipping what everyone thought at the time was a large glass of water.
 It was gin.

 - According to the documentary Python, a significant part of the problem was that he acted exactly the same when drunk as he did when he was sober — so they couldn't tell the difference between when he was completely sloshed and when he was just doing Pythonesque things.

 - Pretty much everyone in X Japan.
-While alcohol and drugs contributed to the deaths of hide and Taiji both, it took something other than the drugs themselves to kill both (a Noodle Incident involving asphyxiation for hide, likely murder for Taiji) and to this day, Yoshiki Hayashi and especially Pata are this trope incarnate.
+While alcohol and drugs contributed to the deaths of hide Note and Taiji both, it took something other than the drugs themselves to kill both (a Noodle Incident involving asphyxiation for hide, likely murder for Taiji) and to this day, Yoshiki Hayashi and especially Pata seem to be genuinely immune.
 (In fact, there is a Running Gag that Pata doesn't have alcohol in his bloodstream, he has blood in his alcohol stream.)

 - In Ah!
 My Goddess, Goddesses can only get drunk on specific things.
 Belldandy packs away shot after shot of liquor without even getting tipsy, but drinking a single can of ordinary soda gets her plastered.
 Her sister Urd can only get drunk on sake.

 - Lum and other Oni characters from Urusei Yatsura are immune to alcohol (and probably most poisons too, as seen with some badly-prepared fugu in a manga story arc) thanks to their alien metabolism.
 However, eating plums will make them drunk.

-- Cyborgs in Ghost in the Shell (Makoto's a full body cyborg, essentially a Brain in a Jar in a Fem Bot body, but presumably partial cyborgs can have the same sort of thing built in) can filter alcohol straight out of their system to sober up.
+- Cyborgs in Ghost in the Shell (Major Kusanagi's a full body cyborg, essentially a Brain in a Jar in a Fem Bot body; Batou's heavily augmented and has the same ability) can filter alcohol straight out of their system to sober up.
 In the first movie, The Major switches this off so she can actually get drunk on beer though.
 In Ghost in the Shell: Stand Alone Complex, the Major isn't shown to eat out of any kind of necessity while Batou's heavy augmentation is shown by his need to eat rather bland-looking (and assumed to be disgusting to normals) cyborg food.